 Watering issues and lime tree leaf drop

 Watering these plants can be a little tricky.
-If you give the tree too much water, you will find your lime tree dropping leaves, but if you don’t water it enough, you will also find your lime tree dropping leaves.
-You have to find a happy medium.
+If you give the tree too much water, you’ll find your lime tree dropping leaves, but if you don’t water it enough, you’ll also find your lime tree dropping leaves.
+The trick is to find a happy medium.

 When you have lime trees that are planted, you should water them once a week or so to prevent lime tree leaf drop.
 Living in a dry area, there isn’t much rainfall.
 Make sure you plant the tree where there is good drainage and soak the ground well.
 If the drainage isn’t good enough, you will also find your lime tree losing leaves.